Temporary road closures for larger public events

 Road closures are not used for

-- Highway repairs, maintenance, improvements to the highway carried out by HCC
+- highway repairs, maintenance, improvements to the highway carried out by HCC

-- Public utility works affecting the public highway
+- public utility works affecting the public highway

-- Tree works affecting the public highway
+- tree works affecting the public highway

-- Any other works carried out by private contractors ie sewer connection, hedge cutting, ditch clearance
+- any other works carried out by private contractors ie sewer connection, hedge cutting, ditch clearance

-- Sporting events on the highway
+- sporting events on the highway

-- Events held off the highway.
+- events held off the highway.

-Many road closures are free:
+The following road closures are free: